-Polls close in Virginia, with eyes of the nation on the state’s governor’s election
+Youngkin has an advantage in Virginia as counting continues

 Election results now being reported in Virginia's closely watched race for governor

-It’s 7 pm on the East Coast, which means polls have just closed in the state of Virginia.
-The Fox News Decision Desk says it’s too early to call this race, between Democrat Terry McAuliffe and Republican Glenn Youngkin.
+As votes continue to come in, Republican Glenn Youngkin now has an advantage in the Virginia gubernatorial race over Democrat Terry McAuliffe.
+He has maintained his edge in statewide election day vote and in key rural counties.
+The Fox News Decision Desk is not yet ready to project a winner.

 Two months ago, McAuliffe was expected to handily win the contest in a state that President Biden won by 10 points, but Youngkin has gained momentum in recent weeks.

 We are reviewing Virginia results with our Fox News Voter Analysis, and we’ll update you as learn more.
 We are also watching results in New Jersey, where polls don’t close for another hour.
 That contest, between Democrat Phil Murphy and Republican Jack Ciattarelli, has also tightened in the last month.